History of the Eastern Orthodox Church: Confronting Arianism

 The First Ecumenical Council was convened to address the divinity of Christ once more (see Paul of Samosata and the Synods of Antioch) but this time through the teachings of Arius, an Egyptian presbyter from Alexandria, who taught that Jesus Christ was created, albeit divine, and not God in essence: both the Father and the Son where of "like" essence or being (see homoiousia) but not of the same essence or being (see homoousia).
 Much of the controversion was over the kenotic phrasing that Christ expressed in the New Testament to express submission to God the Father.
-This Ecumenical council declared that Jesus Christ was a distinct from God in existence (hypostasis or persona).
+This Ecumenical council declared that Jesus Christ was distinct from God in existence (hypostasis or persona).
 Jesus was God in essence, being and nature (ousia or substantia).

 The first council did not end the conflict.
 When Emperor Constantine I was baptized, the baptism was performed by an Arian bishop and relative, Eusebius of Nicomedia.
 Also the charges of Christian corruption by Constantine (see the Constantinian shift) ignore the fact that Constantine deposed Athanasius of Alexandria and later restored Arius, who had been branded a heresiarch by the Nicene Council.
 After his death, Constantine I was succeeded by two Arian Emperors Constantius II (son of Constantine I) and Valens.
 It was not until the co-reigns of Gratian and Theodosius that Arianism was effectively wiped out among the ruling class and elite of the Eastern Empire.
 Theodosius' wife St Flacilla was instrumental in his campaign to end Arianism.
 This later culminated into the killing of some 300,000 Orthodox Christians at the hands of Arians in Milan in 538AD.

 Iconoclasm

-The Iconoclasm (730–787 and 813–843) was a movement within the Byzantine church to establish that the Christian culture of portraits (see icon) of the family of Christ and subsequent Christians and biblical scenes were not of a Christian origin and therefore heretical.
+The Iconoclasm (730–787 and 813–843) was a movement within the Byzantine church to assert that the Christian culture of portraits (see icon) of the family of Christ and subsequent Christians and biblical scenes were not of a Christian origin and therefore heretical.
 The group destroyed much of the Christian churches' art history, until it was later defined as heretical itself under the Seventh Ecumenical council.
 The iconoclasts considered the tradition of icons as contrary to the ban on 'graven images', interpreted in a narrow sense as 'engraved or carved'.
 This forbade many of the ornaments that Moses was commanded to create in the passages right after the commandment was given, i.e., cherubim., as well as the Cross and other holy artifacts.
 The Orthodox Church understands this in a wider sense as a ban on no carved images: the people of God are not to create idols and then worship them.